Midlands Air Ambulance Airbase and Charity Headquarters

 To help future-proof the service and address these challenges head on, we are developing a purpose-built airbase and charity headquarters, which will benefit patients across the whole of the Midlands.

-The new facility, located in Cosford, Shropshire, will feature clinical training facilities, which are fundamental to delivering the advanced training programmes required for our clinicians.
+The new facility, located in Cosford on the Shropshire/Staffordshire border, will feature clinical training facilities, which are fundamental to delivering the advanced training programmes required for our clinicians.
 This will ensure the critical care team are equipped to treat the increasingly complex patient cases and will enhance our daily lifesaving service.

 Find out more about the new facility plans and benefits here.

 A computer generated impression of the proposed Airbase and Charity Headquarters.

 Why does Midlands Air Ambulance Charity need a new facility?

 This project has been carefully considered for over three years and is part of our commitment to continuously improve advanced pre-hospital patient care across the Midlands and is a vital development for the whole of the region.

 To ensure the service is future-proofed for decades to come and address current challenges including complexity of patient needs, increased demand and insufficient training facilities at our current airbases, we believe that the development of a purpose-built airbase and charity headquarters, complete with clinical training simulation suite, will ensure the Midlands growing population of six million plus, has appropriate helicopter-led emergency care provision.

 What will the new airbase and charity headquarters look like?

 The proposed new facilities will include space for our daily operations, including two helipads for our aircraft, space for our rapid response vehicles and critical care cars.
 In addition, we will create a training and simulation centre, as well as research and development facilities, the main charity offices, and warehousing for charity vehicles and storage.
 There will also be space to host fundraising events, and meeting rooms for the public.